Tunguska event: Lake Cheko

 The hypothesis has been disputed by other impact crater specialists.
-A 1961 investigation had dismissed a modern origin of Lake Cheko, saying that the presence of metres-thick silt deposits at the lake's bed suggests an age of at least 5,000 years, but more recent research suggests that only a metre or so of the sediment layer on the lake bed is "normal lacustrine sedimentation", a depth consistent with an age of about 100 years.
-Acoustic-echo soundings of the lake floor provide support for the hypothesis that the lake was formed by the Tunguska event.
+A 1961 investigation had dismissed a modern origin of Lake Cheko, saying that the presence of metres-thick silt deposits on the lake bed suggests an age of at least 5,000 years, but more recent research suggests that only a metre or so of the sediment layer on the lake bed is "normal lacustrine sedimentation", a depth consistent with an age of about 100 years.
+Acoustic-echo soundings of the lake floor support the hypothesis that the Tunguska event formed the lake.
 The soundings revealed a conical shape for the lake bed, which is consistent with an impact crater.
 Magnetic readings indicate a possible metre-sized chunk of rock below the lake's deepest point that may be a fragment of the colliding body.
-Finally, the lake's long axis points to the hypocentre of the Tunguska explosion, about 7.0 km away.
+Finally, the lake's long axis points to the Tunguska explosion's hypocentre, about 7.0 km away.
 Work is still being done at Lake Cheko to determine its origins.

 The main points of the study are that:

-In 2017, new research by Russian scientists pointed to a rejection of the theory that Lake Cheko was created by the Tunguska event.
+In 2017, new research by Russian scientists pointed to a rejection of the theory that the Tunguska event created Lake Cheko.
 They used soil research to determine that the lake is 280 years old or even much older; in any case clearly older than the Tunguska event.
-In analyzing soils from the bottom of Lake Cheko, they identified a layer of radionuclide contamination from mid-20th century nuclear testing at Novaya Zemlya.
+In analysing soils from the bottom of Lake Cheko, they identified a layer of radionuclide contamination from mid-20th century nuclear testing at Novaya Zemlya.
 The depth of this layer gave an average annual sedimentation rate of between 3.6 and 4.6 mm a year.
 These sedimentation values are less than half of the 1 cm/year calculated by Gasperini et al. in their 2009 publication on their analysis of the core they took from Lake Cheko in 1999.
-The Russian scientists in 2017, counted at least 280 such annual varves in the 1260 mm long core sample pulled from the bottom of the lake, representing an age of the lake that would be older than the Tunguska event.
+The Russian scientists in 2017 counted at least 280 such annual varves in the 1260 mm long core sample pulled from the bottom of the lake, representing an age older than the Tunguska event.

-Additionally, there are problems with impact physics: It is unlikely that a stony meteorite in the right size range would have the mechanical strength necessary to survive atmospheric passage intact, and yet still retain a velocity large enough to excavate a crater that size on reaching the ground.
+Additionally, there are problems with impact physics: It is unlikely that a stony meteorite in the right size range would have the mechanical strength necessary to survive atmospheric passage intact while retaining a velocity high enough to excavate a crater that size on reaching the ground.